djconroy/MaxNumMatchingPairs/README.md

 RETURN numMatches
 ```

+Note: This algorithm can be modified to store matches between elements of A and elements of B in a data structure and then return this data structure.
+The data structure would be of maximum possible size.

 ### Explanation of the Algorithm and Proof of it's Correctness
-First, A and B are sorted.
+First, A and B are sorted such that the x coordinates of their elements are ascending.
 Then A is traversed in order.

 If the x coordinate of the current element of A is less than the x coordinate of the first element of B, then the current element of A can't match any element of B (due to the ascencion of x coordinates), so the algorithm moves on to the next element of A.